nastysloper/intro_to_rails/README.md

 Once you have that, navigate to a new directory of your choosing.

 In Sinatra, you were probably given a skeleton app to use and you would have to oh-so-laboriously copy and paste it into the new directory.
 In Rails, simply type `rails new name_of_app_here` in the terminal to setup your skeleton automagically.
 For our purposes, let's add a `-T` flag at the end of that statement to tell Rails that we want to use rspec and not the default test unit platform (`-T` is short for `--skip-test-unit`).
+Rails also defaults to Sqlite, so to specify Postgres, you'll need to add the -d postgres flag.
 So it'll look like this:

-    $ rails new name_of_app_here -T
+    $ rails new name_of_app_here -T -d postgres

 You should see a metric ton of `create` and `Using` statements appear on the screen when you hit enter.
 Now, if you look at your directory you'll see a folder with your app in it.
 If you navigate into it, you'll a whole bunch of new and confusing files.
 Don't panic just yet!
 We'll cover the important ones soon enough.